cayesoneira/miniTRASGO-documentation/docs/help/index.md

 ## The system is not measuring
 That is most probably an error on the `./startDAQ` execution.
 Just run it again.

+## The TRB has been changed, so the PC does not find it
+If the TRB changes an IP has to be given to it from mingo PC, which is a process *that a computer engineer would do in 30 ms*.
+We will not take notes on how to do it since it only has to be done in very special ocasions.